chickazee4/heirloom-ports/README.md

 * ENABLE_PAM - enable Pluggable Authentication Modules (PAM) support in su (on by default, usually necessary on Linux systems)
 * ETCDIR - where files intended for /etc, mostly configuration files and the like, should go (this shouldn't normally be changed unless you have a non-traditional setup lacking the ordinary /etc dir)
 * USRSHAREDIR - where files intended for /usr/share, mostly public assets, should go (shouldn't normally be changed, see above)
+* NEWSDIR - where news should be placed and read from by the news program (usually /var/news)
+* TMPDIR - where temporary files should be stored by built programs (usually /var/tmp or /tmp)
+* SPELLING - set to UK, US, or BOTH based on the target locale for the spell program. if you select BOTH, the executables `spell-uk` and `spell-us` will be built. any other value will cause spell to not be built at all (as should be done if not building for English-speaking audiences).

-the repository also includes linux-x64 glibc/gcc binaries under the _INST folder, only some of which can be moved portably to other systems. it's better to install from source unless you only need utilities that don't depend on external files.
+the repository also includes linux-x64 glibc/gcc binaries under the _INST folder, updated with each major commit, only some of which can be moved portably to other systems. it's better to install from source unless you only need utilities that don't depend on external files.

 required to build:
 * glibc (musl-libc support forthcoming)